RxJava: Transformers

 Subscriber 1: IndexedValue(index=9, value=Epsilon)

-was shared between both subscriptions.
-On the second subscription, instead of starting over at 0, it picks up at the index left by the previous subscription and starts at index 5 since the previous subscription ended at 4.
+A single instance (and state) of AtomicInteger is shared between both subscriptions.
+On the second subscription, instead of starting over at 0, it picks up at the index left by the earlier subscription and starts at index 5 since it ended at 4.

-Note: In Kotlin, instead of using Transformers, it is possible to leverage extension functions to add operators to Observable
+Note: in Kotlin, instead of using Transformers, it’s possible to leverage extension functions to add operators to Observable and Flowable types.